Should You Go DIY or Hire a Contractor?

-Like many homeowners, we often fancy ourselves to be pretty handy around the house and yard — or if not, we’re eager to learn.
-Watching channels like HGTV, or seeing gorgeous DIY project inspiration from Instagram and Pinterest, can encourage any novice to pick up some tools and get to work.
+Like many homeowners, we often fancy ourselves to be pretty handy around the house and yard — or if not, we’re eager to learn how to make our own DIY home repairs.
+Watching channels like HGTV, or seeing gorgeous project inspiration from Instagram and Pinterest, can encourage any novice to pick up some tools and get to work.
 And in many cases, with all respect to Martha Stewart, this can be a good thing.

 But as many homeowners also know, we’re not always the most skilled person for a given job.
 And when it comes to protecting and preserving the value of our homes, sometimes it’s best to call in a professional.

 With home improvement projects both big and small, when should you go DIY and when should you hire a contractor?
 Here are three key questions to ask before you start any project:

 1. Will This Update Improve the Value of Your Home?

 First things first — will your planned project make your home more attractive to potential buyers or is it something that could actually diminish your resale value?
 You don’t want to expend time and money on your home only to discover the investment won’t pay off in the long run.
 Before you read up on how to do home repairs yourself or start comparing contractors, make sure your home improvement plans are a smart financial decision.